Average Time of 9-Inning MLB Game Hits a New All-Time High

 In order to watch entire games from both the American League Championship Series and the National League Championship Series on the same day, a baseball fan must now devote between eight and ten hours to the effort across several days.

-Some reasons intrinsic to the postseason necessitate an extension of game time.
+Some factors inherent to the postseason necessitate an extension of game time.

 Additionally, because of the longer commercial breaks in the postseason, deeper counts are more common.

-Even if we accept the assumption that playoffs games would be longer, the baseline for the regular season is already so high that playoff games can’t help but take a lifetime to complete.
+Even if we accept the premise that postseason games will be longer, the baseline for the regular season is now so high that playoff games can’t help but take an eternity to complete.

 The average length of a game has climbed three seasons in a row after Major League Baseball instituted a few adjustments, including as restricting mound visits and employing a timer for between-innings pauses, with the 2018 season.